Land Filling Calculation Formula (2026 Guide): Soil Filling Quantity, Volume & Cost Calculator for Plot

 How to calculate land filling quantity?

-Multiply length × width × height and add 15–25% extra for compaction settlement.
+Multiply length × width × height of the filling area, then add 15–25% extra for compaction settlement.
+This ensures you order enough material.

 How many cubic feet in 1 cubic meter?